rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 - ### Room database:

-Android always use Sqlite to storage|manage data but the use of Sqlite required write a lot of code or the use of unsafety third party libraries, also Sqlite didn't check the sql queries at compile time, they created Room to solve that problem and keep data safe and integrated it with LiveData to provide a clean wait to provide data to the ViewModel, to create a db entity all you have to do is add @Entity to a Model class and a create a @Dao interface to manage that entity values:
+Android always uses Sqlite to storage|manage data but the use of Sqlite required to write a lot of code or the use of unsafe third party libraries, also Sqlite didn't check the sql queries at compile time, they created Room to solve that problem and keep data safe and integrated it with LiveData to provide a clean wait to provide data to the ViewModel, to create a db entity all you have to do is add @Entity to a Model class and a create a @Dao interface to manage that entity values:

 ``` kotlin
 @Entity